Shadows-of-Vardoran/Website/static/content/rules.md

 - Permanent clanmates will know the names, locations, and identities of their clanmates even in animal form, as well as whether their clanmates are injured or logged off (asleep).
 - Characters joining a clan as a guest will not know the names of characters within the clan they have not met IC.

+## Out-of Character (OOC)
-***Out-of Character (OOC)***: Communications or interactions involving the player in real life rather than the character they play or the game world.
+Communications or interactions involving the player in real life rather than the character they play or the game world.

+## Physical Representation (PhysRep)
-***Physical Representation (PhysRep)***: An in-game item used to convey concepts beyond in-game mechanics.
+An in-game item used to convey concepts beyond in-game mechanics.
 Examples include using Blood Roses to represent tobacco, using Sculptured Wood to represent a magical totem, or arranging Alchemy Tables around a Vermin Nest and a Fabricator to represent a massive scientific contraption.

+## Powergaming/Powerplaying
-***Powergaming/Powerplaying***: Constructing a scenario in a way that heavily weighs the outcomes in your favor, typically in an unfair way, such as by manipulating the rules to shield your character or a group of characters from the consequences of their actions.
+Constructing a scenario in a way that heavily weighs the outcomes in your favor, typically in an unfair way, such as by manipulating the rules to shield your character or a group of characters from the consequences of their actions.
 Examples of powergaming include using the “unstuck” command to escape from a hostile encounter or using mechanics you’ve invented for your character (e.g. mind reading or mind control without OOC consent) to force other players into unfair scenarios.

+## Random Death Match (RDM)
-***Random Death Match (RDM)***: A player engaging in PvP without proper IC motivation and without declaring intent.
+A player engaging in PvP without proper IC motivation and without declaring intent.
 Characters must have a genuine IC, RP-justified reason to want to engage in PvP with another character and must clearly declare that intent before engaging.
 Our server is RP first, with the involvement of PvP.
 Note that players do not need consent to begin a fight, they just need to initiate PvP through RP and allow a reasonable window for a response from the other player.
 Ignoring the aggressor is not an appropriate response.
 See [PvP Rules](https://discord.com/channels/1309473331501600769/1309480895471812649/1378899204612554823).

+## Value of Life RP
-***Value of Life RP***: Characters valuing their life as if it were real.
+Characters valuing their life as if it were real.
 Players know OOC that they can respawn at a coffin or waygate, but IC should not treat respawning as an inevitability.
 Treat each death as if it could be your last while IC.

 </details>